-On May 24, 2001, the Newfoundland & Labrador government passed the Tobacco Health Care Costs Recovery Act29, which permits the government to sue tobacco companies for the cost of treating smoking-related illnesses.
-Newfoundland health officials estimate that smoking-related illnesses cost the province \$360 million a year.
-It was anticipated that tobacco manufacturers would challenge the legislation, as they had challenged similar legislation in B.C., and for this reason, on October 18, 2002, the government announced that it had referred the constitutionality of the Act to the Supreme Court of Newfoundland and Labrador (Court of Appeal).30 British Columbia and Saskatchewan intervened in support of the Newfoundland and Labrador legislation.
-Imperial Tobacco Canada, Rothmans, Benson & Hedges Inc. and JTI-Macdonald Corp. intervened to oppose the validity of the legislation.
-However, the reference case has not been heard and won't be heard because the issue was resolved by the Supreme Court of Canada when it ruled in favour of the B.C. legislation.
-Newfoundland is now the second province with a health care costs recovery lawsuit against tobacco companies poised to go before the courts.
+On May 24, 2001 the Newfoundland & Labrador government passed the Tobacco Health Care Costs Recovery Act, 37 which permits the government to sue tobacco companies for the cost of treating smoking-related illnesses, estimated to be \$360 million a year.
+It was anticipated that tobacco manufacturers would challenge the legislation, as they had challenged similar legislation in B.C., and for this reason, the government referred the constitutionality of the Act to the Supreme Court of Newfoundland and Labrador (Court of Appeal) in October 2002.
+38 British Columbia and Saskatchewan intervened in support of the Newfoundland and Labrador legislation.
+Imperial Tobacco Canada Ltd., Rothmans, Benson & Hedges Inc. and JTI-Macdonald Corp. intervened to oppose the validity of the legislation.
+However, the reference case will not be heard because the issue was resolved by the Supreme Court of Canada when it ruled in favour of the B.C. legislation.